Bowers & Wilkins

 Bowers & Wilkins, commonly known as B&W, is a British company that produces consumer and professional loudspeakers and headphones.
 The company was founded in 1966 in Worthing, West Sussex, England.

 In October 2020, it was acquired by Sound United, a holding company who owns several other audio brands.
+The Sound United portfolio was subsequently acquired by Harman International, a subsidiary of Samsung Electronics, in 2025.

 History

 Early years

 Bowers & Wilkins began as a radio and electronics shop in Worthing.
-It was started after World War II by John Bowers & Roy Wilkins, who had met while serving in the Royal Corps of Signals during the war.
-The shop expanded to include televisions retail, a rentals business and a service department run by Peter Hayward.
+It was started after World War II by John Bowers and Roy Wilkins, who had met while serving in the Royal Corps of Signals during the war and learned of their shared interest in radio.
+The shop expanded to include television retail, a rentals business, and a service department run by Peter Hayward, a childood friend of Bowers.
 When the shop began supplying public address equipment to schools and churches in Sussex, Bowers became increasingly involved in the design and assembly of loudspeakers, eventually setting up a small production line in workshops behind the shop.

 1960s

 In 1966, Bowers founded a separate company, B&W Loudspeakers Ltd., marking a shift away from his involvement with the original shop.
 The first production line for B&W Loudspeakers was set up in workshops located in the shop's backyard.
-Remarkably, the shop still operates today, with remnants of the original production line visible as a nod to its history.
+The shop still operates today, with remnants of the original production line visible as a nod to its history.

-The shop is now owned and managed by Roy's son, Paul Wilkins, who, along with Chris Hugill, previously ran B&W Loudspeakers UK Ltd., the company's UK distribution arm.
-They also oversaw the distribution of the Aura range of electronics and Nakamichi compact cassette decks in the UK.

 The 1967 P1 was the first commercial speaker from B&W. The cabinet and filter were B&W's own, but the drivers came from EMI and Celestion.
 The profits of the P1 allowed Bowers to purchase a Radiometer Oscillator and Pen Recorder, allowing for calibration certificates for every speaker sold.

 In 1968, Audioscript in the Netherlands became the first international distributor appointed.
-The DM1 (Domestic Monitor) and DM3 were introduced.
+The DM1 (Domestic Monitor) and DM3 were introduced that year.
 Dennis Ward (a former technical manager at EMI) became a member of the board in 1969.

+The shop is now owned and managed by Roy's son, Paul Wilkins, who had worked at B&W Loudspeakers since 1969 when his father retired.
+Paul runs the business along with Chris Hugill, who previously ran B&W Loudspeakers UK Ltd., the company's United Kingdom distribution arm.
+They also oversaw the distribution of the Aura range of electronics and Nakamichi compact cassette decks in the UK.